Learn more about recent news in the Department of World Languages and Literatures at Western Michigan University.

 The Haenicke Institute for Global Education has "You Are Welcome Here" t-shirts available for $10 in 2425 Ellsworth Hall.
 Email firstname.lastname@example.org to place an order for your office or unit.
 Read more about welcoming efforts at WMU.

-WMU's Extended University Programs and the Department of World Languages and Literatures is proud to announce that they will be offering Chinese courses onsite to students attending Forest Hills Schools.
-Upon entering the 9th grade, students will be able to earn a Chinese minor by the time they graduate high school.
+WMU's Extended University Programs and the Department of World Languages and Literatures offers Chinese courses onsite to students attending Forest Hills Northern High School in Grand Rapids.
+Students will be able to earn a Chinese minor by the time they graduate high school.

 Faculty wins important Japanese Literary prize